sahara6887/Bloodpoint-Farming-Macros/README.md

 **NOTES:**
 - All .ahk files require [Auto Hotkey v1.1](https://www.autohotkey.com/download/ahk-install.exe).
 - You can easily edit each macro to optimise them for non-standard configurations using notepad.
 - The FPS switching macro uses a pure white pixel (in the text on the pause screen) so may not be compatible with certain shader/filter settings.
-We recommend that you turn off any shaders or filters when using the macro.
+We recommend that you turn off any shaders or filters and make sure that your UI scale is set to 100% when using the macro.

 # Auto Click
 - Auto-clicker for spending bloodpoints.